Alain Marion

 Alain Marion (25 December 1938 – 16 August 1998) was a French flutist, and considered one of the world's best flute players of the late twentieth century.

 Biography

 Marion was born in Marseille on Christmas Day 1938.
-He studied at the Marseille Conservatoire under renowned flutist Joseph Rampal, and gained the award premier prix de flûte when he was only 14.
-He later studied with Jean-Pierre Rampal (son of Joseph) at the Conservatoire de Paris (where he eventually became a professor), and gained fame after winning a prize at the Geneva International Music Competition.
+He studied at the Marseille Conservatoire under flutist Joseph Rampal, and gained the award premier prix de flûte when he was only 14.
+He later studied with Jean-Pierre Rampal (son of Joseph) at the Conservatoire de Paris (where he eventually became a professor), won a prize at the Geneva International Music Competition.